1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Muslims should not have spaces made available to them in public buildings in Denmark, says MP Marie Krarup.
-An interfaith 'retreat room' on South Campus, KUA is 'really Islamic’
+Muslims should not have spaces made available to them in public buildings in Denmark, says MP Marie Krarup, who claims an interfaith 'retreat room' on South Campus, KUA is 'really Islamic’.

 In some public buildings, including a few places at the University of Copenhagen, there are rooms designated for prayer, meditation or silence.